alt-romes/programmer-calculator/README.md

 The idea was born while developing a Nintendo Gameboy Emulator.
 Romes - the pitcher - found that the tools given online were clunky and did not allow for "nice multitasking"

-With the constant need to visualize and manipulate bits, it became evident that a better solution had come to life
+With the constant need to visualize and manipulate bits, it became evident that a better solution had to come to life

 ## Installation